 The 111 service is integrated with the urgent care service so is able to deal with any non life threatening issues.
-So much better to use this service than travel all the way to A&E and wait for ages to be seen.
+So much better to use this service than travel all the way to Accident and Emergency (A&E) and wait for ages to be seen.
 A&E is only for accidents and emergencies.

 If you have a clinically urgent problem during surgery hours please call us on 0207 703 7393.